Stagecoach bus route 555: Route

 Route 555 starts from Lancaster in the northern part of Lancashire.
 The route goes via Carnforth, into Cumbria through Milnthorpe and past Levens Hall before stopping at Kendal bus station.
-Some summer journeys run between Lancaster and Kendal via more direct route mainly via the M6 Motorway.
+Some Saturday & summer journeys run between Lancaster and Kendal via a more direct route using the M6 Motorway.

-After a break, the route generally follows the A591 road into the Lake District.
+Between Kendal and Keswick, the route generally follows the A591 into the Lake District.
 The route goes through Staveley, the town of Windermere and alongside the lake of Windermere to Ambleside.
 The route then continues into and out of the village of Grasmere, passing the lakes Rydal Water, Grasmere and Thirlmere before arriving at Keswick near to Derwent Water.

-Previously the route used to extend a further 30 miles from Keswick north to Carlisle.
-It was split with Stagecoach route 554 now connects with route 555 at Keswick bus station.
+Previously, the route used to extend around 30 mi north to Carlisle.
+The section between Keswick and Carlisle is now served by services 553 (via Caldbeck) and 554 (via Wigton), which connect with service 555 at Keswick.

-Current route

-Route 555 operates via these primary locations:

-Vehicles
+Fleet and operations

-In October 2011, Stagecoach introduced nine Alexander Dennis Enviro 400 bodied Scania N230UD buses to operate the route.

-These buses had a special livery and carried "555 Freedom of the Lakes" branding.
-Each bus was named after a famous Lake District mountain.
+In October 2011, nine double-deck Scania N230UD/Alexander Dennis Enviro400 vehicles were introduced, branded in the two-tone green and white Freedom of the Lakes livery.
+Each vehicle was named after a famous Lake District mountain.

-The names (and bus fleet numbers) were:

-In July 2016, twelve Alexander Dennis Enviro400 MMC buses were introduced.
+In July 2016, twelve double-deck Alexander Dennis Enviro 400 MMC vehicles were introduced, branded in the blue, green and white The Lakes Connection livery.

+A further nine double-deck Alexander Dennis Enviro 400 MMC vehicles were introduced in April 2023, replacing the previous fleet.
+These vehicles feature improved legroom, high-backed seating and tables fitted with wireless chargers.